Pharmacy Board of Australia - Internships

 Application for approval of supervised practice - AASP-60 PDF (837KB) 11 September 2020

-Applicants who graduated from New Zealand (not completed a Board-approved program of study) or another overseas country should submit an Application for provisional registration and supervised practice - APRO-60 (1.33 MB,PDF).
+Applicants who graduated from New Zealand (have not completed a Board-approved program of study) or another overseas country should submit an Application for provisional registration and supervised practice - APRO-60 (1.33 MB,PDF).

 Back to top